izzetbiophysicist/consensus_design/README.md

 --n_designs = number of designs for each combination of identity and consensus thresholds

---design = True or False.
-If True, residues without consensus will be designed by rosetta design function, if False they will be kept as found in the reference structure
+--design_undef = yes or no. If "yes", residues without consensus will be designed by rosetta design function, if False they will be kept as found in the reference structure

 ## consensus_module.py contains all the individual functions for bespoke consensus design